 Corkscrew Peak is a popular and enjoyable peak hike with a partial trail to follow which features grand views overlooking Mesquite Flat, the Grapevine Mountains, and central Death Valley.
-Difficulties encountered on the hike include route finding to access the easiest path to the summit and fairly steep elevation gain during the second half.
-A Google Earth map of the hiking route (turned to the northwest for better viewing) can be found by clicking on the button above.
-GPS coordinates for Round Boulder are 36° 45.348'N, 116° 58.728'W. GPS coordinates for the exit point of the canyon and beginning of the ridge climb are 36° 45.558'N, 116° 58.864'W.
+Difficulties encountered on the hike include route-finding to access the easiest path to the summit and fairly steep elevation gain during the second half.
+Topographical maps of the hiking route can be found by clicking on the buttons above.
+GPS coordinates for Round Boulder are 36.755793, -116.978732.
+GPS coordinates for the exit point of the canyon and beginning of the ridge climb are 36.759295, -116.981072.

 Many more photographs taken during our visit are available for viewing for this destination.
 To see all of them, choose one of the two options presented below.
 The two options are Slideshow viewing and Trip Report viewing.
 The Slideshow option allows for viewing larger images with an autoplay option and a full screen option (available on most browsers).
 This option works very well for large computer screens and tablets.
 The Trip Report option allows for viewing smaller pictures in a standard scroll-down format and enlarging of any panoramic photos taken during our visit.
 Click on the option of your choice to view all of our photos from this destination.
 The Slideshow format opens in a new browser window and the Trip Report format uses the same browser window for viewing.